Marcy Kuehnle, Chair, JCRC

 Dena Zack, Chair, Israel Advocacy and Engagement Task Force

-Daniel Pearlman, Vice President Community and Government Relations
+Daniel Pearlman, Vice President, Community & Government Relations

 Mary Bilyeu, Community Relations Programming Specialist